pism/pism/doc/sphinx/climate_forcing/surface.rst

    The standard deviation `\sigma` of added daily variations should be treated as a tuning parameter.
-The appropriate value may change depending on the application domain (for example Greenland vs Antarctica), the temporal resolution of the air temperature forcing and lengths of time steps taken by dEBM-simple; see :config:`surface.debm_simple.max_evals_per_year`.
+The appropriate value may change depending on the application domain (for
+   example: Greenland vs Antarctica), the temporal resolution of the air temperature forcing and lengths of time steps taken by dEBM-simple; see :config:`surface.debm_simple.max_evals_per_year`.